 Tour options include joining a tour bus (potentially combined with a Golden Circle tour from Reykjavik).
 Joining a group tour is the more budget friendly option.
 Another option is a super jeep tour.
 This is a more intimate and slightly more costly offer.
 You'll be in a much smaller group so will have more time with your guide.
 You'll get the optimum Northern Lights photo opportunity away from the crowds.
 You will also enjoy the excitement and range of a 4x4 super jeep ride.
 Trundling down rough tracks and fording rivers to get the best vantage points.

 Then there are several self-drive options.
-You could hire a car and go off to find the northern lights solo.
-However winter driving in Iceland can be stressful and especially so in the dark.
-It’s a fair option if you are a confident driver though.
+You could hire a camper and go off to find the northern lights solo.
+However, winter driving in Iceland can be stressful and especially so in the dark.
+It's a suitable option if you are a confident driver, though.

 If you hire a campervan or motorhome then you will have a great chance of seeing the lights most nights.
 In a rental camper you will be mostly camping in rural areas away from any light pollution.
 So every night will be an opportunity!
 A great option is to hire a campervan with a skylight installed.
 Then you can snuggle up in bed and gaze out of the skylight at the canopy of stars.
 You'll be able to wake at intervals and simply glance up to check the sky.
 If the lights are out you'll be able to watch them from the warmth of your bed.
 Alternatively, you could bundle yourselves into coats and adventure into the magic of the night!